 - Practice yoga and Pranayama.

-- Avoid waking up till late night during the second half of the menstrual cycle.
+- Avoid remaining awake till late night during the second half of the menstrual cycle.

 - Take rest as far as you can.

-- Having buttermilk with a pinch of fenugreek and asa foetida helps relief muscle cramps.
+- Having buttermilk with a pinch of fenugreek and asafoetida helps relieve muscle cramps.